 fpocket is a very fast open source protein pocket (cavity) detection algorithm based on Voronoi tessellation.
-It was developed in the C programming language and is currently only available as command line driven program.
-A GUI is in development and mdpocket (fpocket on md trajectories) is on the way. fpocket includes two other programs (dpocket & tpocket) that allow you to extract pocket descriptors and test own scoring functions respectively.
+It was developed in the C programming language and is currently available as command line driven program.
+A GUI is in development and mdpocket (fpocket on md trajectories) is out now. fpocket includes two other programs (dpocket & tpocket) that allow you to extract pocket descriptors and test own scoring functions respectively.
+Furthermore a nifty druggability prediction score has been added to fpocket recently.

 News